 Choose to Respond Privately

 You should respond to reviews within 24-48 hours.
-This prevents negative reviews from deterring future renters.
+This prevents negative reviews from deterring future guests.

 Use the same three-part format as you would if you respond publicly.
-This personal interaction also shows your commitment to the customer.
-It may influence a positive change in the attitude of the reviewer.
+This personal interaction also shows your commitment to the guest.
+It may influence a positive change in the guest's attitude.

 Request to Have Negative Reviews Removed

-If none of these tactics have worked, you can request to have negative reviews removed.
+If none of these tactics have worked, you can request from channels to have negative reviews removed.
 You cannot have every negative review removed.
 Platforms can research detrimental reviews to find their validity.